-- Course ID : MTH253

-- Knowledge block : Elective Math
+Knowledge block : Elective - Math

-- Number of credits : 4

-- Credit hours for theory : 40
+Credit hours for theory

-- Credit hours for practice : 30
+Credit hours for practice

-- Credit hours for self-study : 0
+Credit hours for self-study

+0

 - Prior-course : Calculus 1, Calculus 2

 The course is designed to equip the students with the concepts, techniques, and applications of calculus of several variables, including partial differentiation, multiple integration, vector calculus.
 The course provides mathematical background for courses in Computer Science.
 The course emphasizes all three aspects: conceptual understanding, computational and problem solving ability, and exposure to applications.